SuperDOS/Intune-USB-Creator/README.md

 **New-WinPEMedia.ps1** (Needs to be run as administrator) Creates the WinPEMedia that will be written to the USB-stick

-To create WinPE media you will need Windows ADK.
+To create WinPE media you will need Windows WinPE add-on for Windows ADK.

 Download adkwinpesetup.exe from [https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install](https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install)